1. Stop the Bleeding

-- Apply steady, direct pressure to the wound for 15 minutes.
-You can do this up to three times.
+- Apply steady, direct pressure to the wound.
 If there’s an object in the wound, apply pressure around it, not directly over it.

 - If blood soaks through, apply another covering over the first one.
 Don’t take the first one off.

 - Use a tourniquet or compression bandage only if bleeding is severe and not stopped with direct pressure.

 - With the person still lying flat, raise the feet about 12 inches.

 Don’t reposition the person if you suspect a head, neck, back, or leg injury.